SMKreyche/SMERCURY-T/README.md

-# Smercury-T
+# SMERCURY-T
-A work in progress to equip the smercury orbital integrator with tidal and general relativisitic effects.
+An upgrade of the SMERCURY orbital integrator that includes modules to enable tidal spin torques and general relativity.

-This work will modify the existing spin-tracking orbital integration algorithm, smercury, which is based in the original mercury package developed by Chambers (1999).
+This work modified the existing spin-tracking orbital integration algorithm, smercury, which is based in the original mercury package developed by Chambers (1999).
 The modifications include the addition of general relativistic forces, solar gravitational tidal effects on planetary obliquity and rotation rate, and other quality of life improvements.

-Modifications so far:
+Modifications:

 - the param.in file now requires one of the following argument keywords to specify the spin-tracking algorithm: "spin", "Spin", "SPIN", "spn", or "SPN"